Financial-Times/concept-publisher/README.md

 * concept: the name of the concept type.
 It's important because there are unusual cases when this name differs from what is in the URL path.
 * url: url to use to get the transformed concept
-  * can either be absolute of relative - for relative the base url is the CLUSTER_ROUTER_ADDRESS
+  * it must be an absolute path
   * {url}/__count returns the number of concepts
   * {url}/__ids that lists the identities of the resources in the form '{"id":"abc"}\n{"id":"def"}'
   * {url}/{uid} that returns the transformed concept in UPP json format